 - The Animal Story Book (Longmans, Green, 1896)

 - “Classical Sport.”
 The Poetry of Sport, Selected and Edited by Hedley Peek, with a chapter on Classical allusions to sport by Andrew Lang.
-(Badminton Library, 1896) Internet Archive has searchable full text.
+(Badminton Library, 1896) Internet Archive also has searchable full text.

 - The Compleat Angler.
 Edited and with an Introduction by Andrew Lang (London: J. M. Dent, 1896) See in WorldCat.